machine learning + visualization + connectomics

 We found that the majority of time during interactive proofreading is spent looking for errors.

 We discovered that the majority of time spent during interactive proofreading is looking for errors.
 To reduce this, we developed the Guided Proofreading system.
-Artifical intelligence suggests potential errors and corrections to a user and speeds up the proofreading task.
-Our results show that our trained classifier is also able to perform proofreading automatically - up to a certain threshold (and better than using Dojo :D).
-The video on the left shows the Guided Proofreading user interface simplifies error correction by humans to a yes/no decision (see video on the left).
+The artificial intelligence within our system suggests potential errors and corrections to a user thus speeding up the proofreading task.
+Our results have demonstrated our trained classifier is also able to perform proofreading automatically up to a certain threshold.
+For increased performance, the Guided Proofreading user interface simplifies error correction by humans to a yes/no decision (see video on the left).

 D. Haehn, S. Knowles-Barley, M. Roberts, J. Beyer, N. Kasthuri, J.W.
 Lichtman, H. Pfister: Design and evaluation of interactive proofreading tools for connectomics, IEEE transactions on visualization and computer graphics, 2014.